Method of production - Farmed

 We are just updating our information please check back soon.

-Eels are culture in recirculation systems that are fully enclosed and have little direct environmental impacts.
+Eels are cultured in recirculation systems that are fully enclosed and have little direct environmental impacts.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.